plantacerium/ChronosAeternum/README.md

 [![Dioxus](https://img.shields.io/badge/Dioxus-0.6-5f62ff?style=for-the-badge)](https://dioxuslabs.com/)
 [![Aesthetic](https://img.shields.io/badge/Aesthetic-Celestial%20Gold-D4AF37?style=for-the-badge)]()

-**Chronos Plantacerium** is a sacred horological instrument designed to transform the ephemeral passage of time into a permanent inventory of human experience.
+**Chronos Aeternum Plantacerium** is a sacred horological instrument designed to transform the ephemeral passage of time into a permanent inventory of human experience.
 Drawing inspiration from celestial mechanics and high-jewelry precision, it provides a meditative interface for anchoring your consciousness in the void.

 ## Time Observer Interface